 Who will be offered a fixed term tenancy?

-From May 2016, we will be offering fixed term tenancies to all new tenants and Red Kite transferring tenants with tenancies granted on or after 1st April 2012.
+We offer fixed term tenancies to all new tenants and Red Kite transferring tenants with tenancies granted on or after 1st April 2012.

 In most circumstances, all new tenants to Red Kite will be offered a five year fixed term tenancy following the satisfactory completion of a one year starter tenancy either with us or another social landlord.